-For Nigeria, the GGWSSI is community driven in outlook, as all the eleven frontline States (Figure 3) involving 46 Local Governments, running from Kebbi to Borno State, covering a distance of 1500 Km long by 15 Km wide would be developed.
-As a rural-based program, the communities are supervised to raise 60 million drought-resistant tree seedlings, to be planted for the establishment of contiguous shelterbelt across the States.
-More than 100,000 people in the rural areas will be employed, beside the 1000 forest guards and 450 extension workers that will be required (FME, 2012).
-Nigeria's GGWSSI was launched by His Excellency, the President, Dr. Goodluck Ebele Jonathan in Kebbi State in November 2014.
+For Nigeria, the GGWSSI is a community driven in outlook, as all the 11 frontline states, (Figure 1 and Table I) involving 46 local governments, running from Kebbi to Borno States, covering a distance of 1,500 km long by 15 km wide would be developed.
+As a rural-based program, the communities are supervised to raise 60 million drought-resistant tree seedlings, to be planted for the establishment of contiguous shelterbelt across the states.
+More than 100,000 people in the rural areas will be employed, beside the 1,000 forest guards and 450 extension workers that will be required (Federal Republic of Nigeria/Ministry Environment, 2012).
+Nigeria's GGWSSI was launched by His Excellency, the President, Dr Goodluck Ebele Jonathan in Kebbi State in November, 2014.